bmaxdk/RoboticsND-Home-Service-Robot/README.md

 [image1]: https://github.com/bmaxdk/RoboticsND-Home-Service-Robot/blob/main/img/Nav3.gif "Localization and Navigation Testing"
 <!-- [image2]: https://github.com/bmaxdk/RoboticsND-Home-Service-Robot/blob/main/img/a.gif "Localization and Navigation Testing2" -->

 RTAB-Map is SLAM algorithm that can be used to create a map of an environment. [rtabmap_ros](http://wiki.ros.org/rtabmap_ros) package for simultaneous localization and mapping (SLAM) has some advantages over the gmapping package, such as the ability to create 3D maps and handle loop closures more effectively.

-However, it also requires more computational resources and may be more difficult to set up.
+To save the RTAM-Map 2D or 3D:
+* Open the database: Run RTAB-Map standalone application (just type rtabmap in your terminal).
+Once the GUI is open, click on "File" -> "Open" in the top menu and select your map.db file.
+* Export the 2D map: Go to "File" -> "Export 2D grid map..." and a dialogue window will open.
+In this window, you can adjust parameters such as the resolution of your map.
+Click "OK" and then you will be asked to specify the path and name of the output file.
+You can save the map as .png or .pgm, with an accompanying .yaml file for map metadata.
+* Export the 3D map: If you want to export a 3D map (if you've been mapping in 3D), go to "File" -> "Export 3D cloud..." or "File" -> "Export 3D mesh...".
+This will allow you to save the 3D map in various formats (like .pcd, .ply, .vtk, etc.).

+To run:
 ```bash
 $ source devel/setup.bash
 $ cd src/script